 Years of Experience

-When it comes to location, the highest average paycheck (around $93K annually) can be spotted in Boston, Mass.; New York, N.Y. (about $93K), Philadelphia, Pa. ($90K), and Minneapolis, Minn. ($68K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Ann Arbor, Mich. — at approximately $58K, salaries are some of the lowest in the country.
-Across its U.S. offices, the state of New York pays Thomson Reuters the most — $91K per year on average.
+When it comes to location, the highest average paycheck ($95K annually) can be spotted in New York, N.Y.; San Francisco, Calif. ($91K), Dallas, Texas (about $89K), and Philadelphia, Pa. ($89K) are the next top-paying cities.
+At around $56K, Ann Arbor, Mich. is home to some of the lowest pay in the country.
+By state, the highest compensation levels appear in New York, where the average salary is $92K per year.

 Certifications and Degrees